 The city centre in Kraków is interesting, but it doesn't differ that much from other European medieval cities?
 Poland was supposed to be grey and communist, but there are big shopping centres around and well-known global brands?
 We all speak English and your English-Polish phrasebook (bought with considerable difficulty) is completely useless?
 Don't worry, there is a place only 40 minutes away from the Market Square, where your above-mentioned ideas can still meet reality.
 It's Nowa Huta - the ideal communist city that grew up after the war to provide a place to live for thousands of workers coming here to work in the biggest steelworks - a gift to the Poles from Stalin himself.
 Here you can still see excellent examples of socialist realist architecture, interior design straight from the 1970s, and even a real tank and raid shelters prepared carefully by Communists against NATO attacks during the Cold War.

-The price includes: guided tour, tram ticket, drink in "Stylowa" restaurant.
+Guided tour, tram ticket, break in "Stylowa" restaurant.

 •Operates in all weather conditions, please dress appropriately.